Muchiri14/react-bot/README.md

-# React Immersive Code Challenge: Bot Battlr
+# Code Challenge: Bot Battlr

 This is a code challenge that entailed developing a web app that will allow them to browse through a list of robots, view a robot's details, and, enlist a bot into their army.